Back

 Another collection on innovators, displays the ways in which women have contributed, or led efforts in, major scientific advancements.
 Their accomplishments not only blazed trails, but widened those paths for future generations of women to travel.
 Students can read about award-winning nuclear physicist Dr. Chien-Shiung Wu, who changed how the whole scientific community understands the laws of physics; as well as the several women who helped build the NASA space program, and go into space today, like Tracy Drain and Ellen Ochoa.
 Likewise, students have an opportunity to not only learn about female World War II fighter pilots, but also the real Rosie the Riveters behind the famous ad campaign, which included both Black and white women workers.

-All students deserve to see themselves reflected back in what they learn.
-Though we celebrate women’s historical role during the month of March, students should have the opportunity to learn about diverse women’s voices throughout the school year, and indeed, throughout the different subjects they study.
-By profiling women’s diverse roles in history, tackling both the unique and shared challenges faced by communities, all students see how people like themselves can shape history.
+All students deserve to see themselves reflected in what they learn.
+Though we celebrate women’s historical role during March, students should have the opportunity to learn about diverse women’s voices throughout the school year, and indeed, throughout the different subjects they study.
+By profiling women’s diverse roles in history, and tackling both the unique and shared challenges faced by communities, all students see how people like themselves can shape history.